September 23, 2019

 Their answers are used to create three subcategory indices, which are compiled to create an overall ranking of the safest countries for expats.

-Luxembourg is ranked as the safest country for expats, displacing Switzerland which took the top spot last year.
-Switzerland and Norway are second and third respectively with New Zealand and Finland rounding out the top five safest countries for expats.
+Oman is ranked as the safest country for expats, improving by 17 places from last year.
+It displaced Luxembourg which took the top spot last year, but has now dropped to fourth.
+Singapore and Switzerland are second and third respectively with Finland rounding out the top five safest countries for expats.

-Turkey, Peru, Kenya, South Africa and Brazil make up the bottom five with Brazil ranked as the least safe country for expats; 56% of respondents there rated their personal safety negatively – more than six times the global average (9%).
+India, Argentina, Nigeria, South Africa and Brazil make up the bottom five with Brazil ranked as the least safe country for expats for the second year running.
+61% of respondents in Brazil rated their personal safety negatively – more than six times the global average (9%).

 Safest countries for expats ranked

-The survey data was collected in February and March 2018.
+The survey data was collected from 7 to 28 March 2019 2019.
 Therefore, results do not reflect any events which have occurred since.

-You can download the full Expat Insider report here.
+You can access the full Expat Insider report here.